rcsaquino/resrgan-gui/README.md

 # Real ESRGAN GUI

-- `Real ESRGAN GUI` is a simple and minimal GUI for [xinntao's Real-ESRGAN](https://github.com/xinntao/Real-ESRGAN).
+- `Real ESRGAN GUI` is a simple and minimal GUI for [xinntao's Real-ESRGAN](https://github.com/xinntao/Real-ESRGAN)
-- This allows you to enhance low quality images and videos using AI technology.
+- This allows you to enhance low quality images and videos using AI technology
-- This GUI uses Rust for the backend and JS/HTML/CSS for the frontend using the [Tauri framework](https://github.com/tauri-apps/tauri).
+- This GUI uses Rust for the backend and JS/HTML/CSS for the frontend using the [Tauri framework](https://github.com/tauri-apps/tauri)

 > **Warning**
 >
-> This is only tested on Windows 11 x64 with NVIDIA RTX 2060.
+> This is only tested on Windows 11 x64 with NVIDIA RTX 2060
 >
-> Feel free to create an issue for any bugs you might encounter.
+> Feel free to create an issue for any bugs you might encounter

 # Installation

 ## With installer (recommended)

-1. Download the [.msi installer](https://github.com/rcsaquino/resrgan-gui/releases) from the releases section.
+1. Download the [.msi installer](https://github.com/rcsaquino/resrgan-gui/releases) from the releases section
-2. Double click the MSI installer.
+2. Double click the MSI installer
-3. Follow the on screen prompts.
+3. Follow the on screen prompts

 ## Portable zip

 > **Warning**
 > Portable version is still unstable

-1. Download the [portable zip](https://github.com/rcsaquino/resrgan-gui/releases) from the releases section.
+1. Download the [portable zip](https://github.com/rcsaquino/resrgan-gui/releases) from the releases section
-2. Extract to your preferred directory.
+2. Extract to your preferred directory

 ## Compile it yourself